 As a result, if you fall behind on the card payments, the card issuer may report the delinquency to the consumer credit bureaus, which could hurt your personal credit.
 If your account is sent to collections, that may also appear on your personal credit reports.

-3. Keep your utilization rate down
+Keep your utilization rate down.

 Besides your payment history, your utilization rate is one of the most important credit-scoring factors.
 This is the percentage of available credit you’re using on your credit cards.
-For example, if you have two credit cards with $5,000 credit limits each (so, $10,000 total), and your current combined balance is $2,500, your utilization rate is 25 percent.
+For example, if you have two credit cards with $5,000 credit limits each ($10,000 total), and your current combined balance is $2,500, your utilization rate is 25 percent.

 The balance that gets reported to the credit bureaus is often the balance at the end of your statement period.
 As a result, you could have a higher utilization rate even if you pay off your credit cards each month.
+And that’s not ideal, since lower credit utilization tends to mean a higher credit score.

 This can be especially important for business owners to remember as small businesses often have lots of expenses.
 If you’re using business credit cards that report to the consumer credit bureaus or you’re using a personal card for business expenses, you could have a high utilization rate that’s hurting your credit scores.